General

 An Asset Administration Shell either represents a type asset or an instance asset.
 Typically, there is a relationship between instance assets and a type asset.
 However, not every instance asset is required to have a corresponding type asset.

-gives an example of how to handle type assets and their derived instance assets.
+Figure 1 gives an example of how to handle type assets and their derived instance assets.
 The attribute "assetKind" indicates whether the Asset Administration Shell (denoted by the ": AAS" UML notation for a class instance) represents a type asset or an instance asset.
 Additionally, attributes are added to show that the attributes of type asset and instance assets typically differ from each other.

 Example: Asset Administration Shells for Type and Instance Assets